 There is a downside to destroying buildings.
 When a building is destroyed, a player receives the indicated reward for destroying it (energy, VP etc.), but it immediately flips over revealing a military unit.
 These units can be destroyed for further benefits.
 They do, however, pose a danger as they are able to attack you when players roll the skull icons.

 What did I think of it?

 It is no secret that I am a huge fan of King of Tokyo.
 It is one of those games that just seem to hit the table at every gaming day.
-Does King of New York measure up to these standards?
+Does the King of New York board game measure up to these standards?
 I would say yes.

 Not only is it a beautiful game with a theme I love, but it adds mechanics to the formula its predecessor established that makes sense and makes the game even more fun.
 The increased player interaction is also something I welcome and found missing in King of Tokyo.